eccuraa/capstone-start/README.md

 - **Memory Usage**: Set appropriate output directory with sufficient space
 - **Rate Limits**: Respect API rate limits, especially during development

+## Acknowledgments
+This project builds on [LANation-Ideathon-Livestream-transcription](https://github.com/adam-ajroudi/LANation-Ideathon-Livestream-transcription) by [adam-ajroudi](https://github.com/adam-ajroudi).
+All credit for the original repository belongs to them; my contributions are adaptations and extensions for my Capstone project.

 ## 📄 License

 This project is licensed under the **Academic Research License**.